Business as Usual (film)

-Business as Usual is a 1987 drama film written and directed by Lezli-An Barrett.
+Business as Usual is a 1988 drama film written and directed by Lezli-An Barrett.
 It stars Glenda Jackson and John Thaw.
+The story is based on the real-life case of Audrey White, a manager at a chain of Lady at Lord John boutiques who was fired from her job after complaining about sexual harassment.

 Plot

-Babs Flynn (Jackson) is the manager of a Liverpool boutique.
+Babs Flynn is the manager of a Liverpool boutique.
 When she accuses the regional manager of sexual harassment, she is sacked.
 Flynn then mounts a public campaign to get her job back.
-It stars Craig Charles as Cathy Tyson's love interest.
-The story is based on a real case of Audrey White at a chain of Lady at Lord John boutiques.